 - Stir the tomato sauce into the vegetables, cover and simmer for a further 10-15 minutes.
 Stir in the parsley reserving a little to scatter over the top.

 I’m also sending it off to Corina over at Searching for Spice for a new to me challenge, Cook Once Eat Twice.
-The Cypriot vegetable stew, as is often the case with this sort of food, was even better the next day.
-It meant we could sit down to a nice easy meal.
-All we had to do was reheat it.
+This vegetable stew from Cyprus, as is often the case with this sort of food, was even better the next day.
+It meant we could sit down to a nice easy meal and all we had to do was reheat it.